Pentecostal Assemblies of Canada: Recent history (1979-present)

 Facing the same challenge of many Canadian churches in the latter years of the 20th century, the PAOC worked hard to continue its growth.
 Under the leadership of General Superintendent James MacKnight (1983-1996), 102 additional churches were added to the PAOC.
-A greater emphasis on international missions work since that time has led to growth overseas, perhaps at the expense of causing a plateau in growth within Canada.
+A greater emphasis on international missions work since that time has led to growth overseas.
 According to Statistics Canada, Pentecostal growth has varied (statistics Canada does not collect data specific to the PAOC, but as by far the largest Pentecostal group in Canada, it is likely to reflect the statistics regarding Canadian Pentecostals).
 The 1991 census showed a 29% increase.
 Between 1991 and 2001, the census reported a 15% decline to 369,480 adherents (Extrapolating the percentage growth indicates approximately 435,000 +/-2,500 adherents in 1991).
 While self-reported statistics from the PAOC show plateaued growth, the 2011 census indicates 478,705 adherents - a 29% increase over 2001, and 10% increase over 1991 census data.
 The Evangelical Fellowship of Canada has pointed out that changes to choices available on census forms over the years brings into question the accuracy and usefulness of Statistics Canada data on evangelical denominations, so it is likely PAOC data is a more accurate measure.
-The PAOC had "fewer than 225,000 members and adherents as of 1994," which compared with the 2014 data of 239,267 indicates growth of just 6% in the 20-year period.
+The PAOC had "fewer than 225,000 members and adherents as of 1994".
+According to a census of the association of churches in 2022, it would have 1,047 churches and 271,893 members.